priyankaaryal/RAG-QnA/README.md

 **Vector Search Implementation:** Developed the core functionality of vector search, storing embedded chunks of uploaded documents in ChromaDB, and executing a similarity search to identify the top n relevant documents.

-**Language Model:** Employed a language model (GPT) to improve the coherence of answers and to select the best response from the top n documents extracted from the similarity search.
+**Language Model:** Employed a language model (GPT-4 Turbo) to improve the coherence of answers and to select the best response from the top n documents extracted from the similarity search.

 **UI and Logic Integration:** Integrated the UI web app with the backend vector search and language model logic to ensure seamless operation between the frontend and backend components.